Case Study: Let's Cross That Bridge

 Beyond saving valuable time, SPECS’ rigorous process eliminated many non-claim related cost items and reduced the overall cost of the claim—approximately 30% reduction in costs.

-While repair work is still underway, construction is scheduled to be completed in Fall 2016—proving that with the right combination of expertise and experience, any bridge can be crossed.
+In the end, the construction was completed in a timely fashion, proving that with the right combination of expertise and experience, any bridge can be crossed.